xxmmxx/CSMarkDesktop/docs/english/policies/LiveChatSupport_PrivacyPolicy.md

 Data may be transferred from our services to other apps, databases or servers using SSL as well as HTTP Secure to ensure that information collected is transmitted securely.

 ## Sharing your information with 3rd parties.
 We do not sell, rent, or trade user information.

 We may share aggregated non-personally identifiable information with others such as but not limited to business partners, affiliates, and our users.

 ## Compliance with Children's Online Privacy Protection Act (COPPA)
-We believe that protecting the privacy of children is important and that for that reason we do not knowingly collect or store information from users who are under the age of 13.
+We do not knowingly collect or store information from users who are under the age of 13.
 Our services are not structured or designed to attract anyone under the age of 13.

 If we discover that a user is under the age of 13 through information they have volunteered or otherwise, we will inform them that they are unable to use our services.